peteraritchie/NamingThings/README.md

 - **Removed** means the opposite of Added, a thing has been moved out of, or removed from a container/collection
 - **Modified** means structure or schema has changed and isn't related to instantiated entities.

+There will, of course, be domain-specific past tense verbs.
+For example _Qualified, Eligible_.
+Be faithful to the domain, if Qualified is an important event, model it in addition to the resource being updated: ClientQualified, ClientUpdated.

 #### Messages - Commands

+** in progres **

 ## References
 [.NET Framework Guidelines - Naming](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines)